-A notable owner was Mr George Palmer Holt, the chairman of the Blue Funnel shipping company.
+One notable owner was Mr George Palmer Holt, the chairman of the Blue Funnel Shipping Company.
 Mr Holt bequeathed several works of art to the Walker museum in Liverpool and Sudley House also in Liverpool (Mossley Hill).
 Sudley House was bequeathed to the City of Liverpool by Emma Holt, who is related to George Palmer Holt.

 Llanycil and Church (The Secluded Church)

 The Church (St. Beuno) dates back to the 8th C. but was extensively rebuilt in 1881.
 The Church was closed in 2003.
-In 2007 it was purchased by the Bible Society who intend to turn it into the Llanycil Faith Heritage Centre (see also Heritage Centre).
-The church was the destination for 15-year-old Mary Jones in 1800 when she walked 26 miles barefoot to buy a bible, which inspired the founding of the Bible Society's.
-Notable persons buried in the churchyard include: Revd Thomas Charles, John Evans, Lewis Edwards, Dafydd Cadwaladr, Thomas Charles Edwards and Elisabeth Davies
+In 2007 it was purchased by the Bible Society who intend to turn it into the Llanycil Faith Heritage Centre but is now called the Mary Jones World.
+The Llanycil Faith Heritage Centre or Mary Jones' World opened in September 2014.
+The centre cost about one million pounds and tells the story of Mary Jones and the formation of the Bible Society.

 Lake Bala (Llyn Tegid)

-Bala Lake or Llyn Tegid in Welsh, is the largest natural lake in Wales approx. 3½ miles long and 150ft deep.
-It lies on the Bala–Talyllyn geological fault-line, the basin probably scooped out by glacial erosion during the Ice Age.
-The Lake is the home of a unique fish, known as the “Gwyniad” - a kind of land-locked herring, which is said to date back to the Ice-Age.
+Bala Lake or Llyn Tegid, which is 100 yards from Abercelyn, is the largest natural lake in Wales approx. 3.5 miles long, 0.8 miles wide and 150ft deep.
+The lake fills an old glacial valley dammed by moraine depoists above the the Bala–Talyllyn fault.
+The Lake is the home of a unique fish, known as the “Gwyniad” - an indigenous land-locked herring, which was left after the Ice age ended 12,000 years ago.

 Local legend relates that the lake was formed as punishment for the misdemeanours of Tegid Foel (Tegid the Bald) - a local prince.
 His mansion, with all its occupants, were reputedly drowned one night during a drunken orgy, after guards neglected replacing the cover on a magic well which would otherwise overflow at night.
 Only one survived – an itinerant harpist who was led out of danger by a small bird calling repeatedly, “Vengeance has come…”.
 When he awoke on the hillside in the morning he saw a huge lake filling the valley with his harp floating on its surface!